Top 5 3rd Quarter Trades of Ad - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Overlay Shares Large Cap Equity ETF has a price-book ratio of 3.71.
+In terms of valuation, Columbia Research Enhanced Value ETF has a price-earnings ratio of 10.82 and a price-book ratio of 1.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Momentum Factor ETF has a price-earnings ratio of 17.17 and a price-book ratio of 3.64.
+In terms of valuation, Pacer Metaurus US Large Cap Dividend Multiplier 400 ETF has a price-earnings ratio of 17.86 and a price-book ratio of 3.35.

-During the quarter, Advocacy Wealth Management Services, LLC bought 13,564 shares of ARCA:VOO for a total holding of 248,850.
-The trade had a 0.69% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+Advisory Resource Group reduced their investment in ARCA:JEPI by 59,241 shares.
+The trade had a 1.08% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $54.6.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Advocacy Wealth Management Services, LLC bought 50,683 shares of NAS:SHY for a total holding of 51,392.
-The trade had a 0.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $82.2.
+Advisory Resource Group reduced their investment in BATS:JBBB by 70,008 shares.
+The trade had a 1.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $45.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.